-Cerasee is the local name Jamaican natives use for the Momordica Charantia plant.
+Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

-Cerasee is a well known herbal remedy used around the globe for thousands of years.
+Cerasee is a well known herbal remedy on the island.
+And the plant has been used across the globe for thousands of years.

-The Cerasee plant has been the subject of many studies due to its popularity in folk medicine.
-Those studes identified some interesting benefits of Cerasee.
+Due to its popularity, the plant has been the subject of many studies.
+Several of those studes identified some interesting benefits of the Cerasee Plant.

-They show great theraputic potential.
-So, Cerasee plant could play an important role in the development of new medication.
+Based on these findings, the plant could play an important role in the development of new medication in the future.

-This opens up the possibility for Cerasee to be used in the future as treatment for issues relating to intestinal parasites, constipation, fertility, some viruses and bacteria.
+This opens up the future possibility for Cerasee to be used in the future as treatment for a number of health issues.
+However, more research is needed.